 At all rides awards are given to top six placings in heavyweight, lightweight and junior divisions.
 Everyone who finishes receives a completion award.

-Top ten year- end awards are given in both endurance and competitive--lightweight, heavyweight and junior divisions.
+Top ten year- end awards are given in both endurance and competitive for their respective age or weight divisions.
 There are also awards for restricted mileage riders, rookies, high point family, top horse mileage and others.